In Pandemic and in Health, I Make This Vow

 Two weeks ago, Father Brian O’Brien of St. Francis Xavier in Stillwater, Oklahoma tweeted a photo of a newlywed bride and groom, backs to the altar, grinning at a sea of empty pews.
 “What do weddings with only 7 people in attendance look like?
 Like this.
 Joyful.
 Marriage>wedding,” O’Brien tweeted.

 That particular couple had their marriage license in hand, but not all do.
 Father O’Brien said the question of whether to initiate a ceremony without a license was “new ground” for him and likely his bishop, who hasn’t yet issued any official guidance.
 The conundrum carries a faint echo of what some conservative Christians and churches threatened to do after the Supreme Court decided Obergefell v.
-Hodges, which legalized same-sex marriage: to forego the civil trappings of marriage altogether.
+Hodges, which legalized same-sex marriage: to forgo the civil trappings of marriage altogether.

 Russell Moore, the President of the Southern Baptist Convention’s Ethics and Religious Liberty Commission, said he wouldn’t judge a church or pastor who decided one way or the other right now.
 “This is a complicated question, and unprecedented,” he said, but as a general rule, he said churches should adhere to civil regulations.